jbeard4/SCION/README.md

+# Overview

 SCION provides an implementation of the [W3C SCXML draft specification](http://www.w3.org/TR/scxml/) in JavaScript.
-It is implemented to be portable across JavaScript environments, and works well in the browser, node.js, rhino, and various JavaScript shell environments.
-In the browser, SCION can be used to facilitate the development of rich, web-based user interfaces with complex behavioural requirements.
-On the server, SCION can be used to manage asynchronous control flow.
+SCXML provides a declarative markup for Statecharts, a powerful modelling language for developing **complex, timed, reactive, state-based systems**, and can offer elegant solutions to many problems faced in development of JavaScript-based applications across various domains.
+In the browser, SCION can be used to facilitate the development of **rich, web-based user interfaces** with complex behavioural requirements.
+On the server, SCION can be used to manage **asynchronous control flow**.

+Here are some reasons you might choose to use SCION:

+- Liberally licensed (Apache 2.0)
+- Standards-based (SCXML)
+- **Robust**: automatically tested using a custom testing framework for SCXML implementations.
+- Maximally **portable** across JavaScript environments: works well in the browser, node.js, rhino, and various JavaScript shell environments.
+- Aggressively **optimized** for performance, memory usage and payload size.
+More information on this will be forthcoming.

+# Table of Contents

 1\.
 [Use in the Browser](#useinthebrowser)
 1.1\.
 [Quickstart](#quickstart)